innovatewizard/colorfortunecookie/README.md

 This repo contains the Flutter project that builds a cross-platform mobile app that simple generates a random color and prompts a GPT-3 model to give a fortune cookie style "fortune" inspired by that color.

 In *lib/main.dart* simply assign a valid OpenAI API Key to the `String apiKey` variable.

+The app's purpose is purely educational as I learn the Flutter framework and the Dart language.